 Worst case, that means you could pay your Part A deductible up to five times in a calendar year – in addition to your regular coinsurance.
-Benefit period costs alone would amount to slightly more than $7,000 in 2020.
+Benefit period costs alone would amount to more than $7,000 in 2021.

 If Your Benefit Period Runs Long, You Could Pay Even More: